 All sections of the application must be completed.
 If you do not know your PSAC ID#, Component or Local #, please contact your Component National Office, PSAC Regional Office, or your Local steward/president.

 All documents sent by mail must be received or postmarked no later than

 Friday, June 23rd, 2017 at 11:55 pm ET.

 Public Service Alliance of Canada

 Ottawa, Ontario K2P 0P1

 NOTE: Applications will not be accepted by e-mail or fax.
-Only on-line form submissions or applications mailed in hard copy will be accepted.
+Only direct on-line or hard copy mailed-in applications will be accepted.

 Confirmation of receipt of application received by PSAC will be e-mailed to applicant.
 Please retain e-mail for future confirmation.